-Arsenal will play in Dortmund soon and the Gooners will be back in Germany.
-As we got a lot postive feedback last time we are glad to post a new edition of our travel guide.
+Nearly one week left and we are back in Dortmund.
+As we got a lot postive feedback last time we are glad to post our travel guide once more.
 It includes all basic facts from airport to party info.
 So let’s get this started:

 During airport opening hours, the AirportExpress commutes between Dortmund Central Station and the airport terminal; the travel time is approx. 25 minutes (non-stop).

 The stop for the AirportExpress service is located directly on the Central Station forecourt (Königswall/City exit), near the taxi rank.The fare is 7 € one way.

 You may take the train to Dortmund Central Station (Hauptbahnhof).
 It departs from Holzwickede station.
 Take the AirportShuttle for journeys between Holzwickede station and the Dortmund Airport terminal.
 The travel time is approx. 6 minutes.The fare is 3 € one way.
 For connection times to Dortmund Central station check

 There are always taxis ready and waiting for you in front of central arrivals.